 6..
 What does tritheism mean, and how is it countered?

 I believe the pastor was sincere and did not mean to be heretical, but it is important to get doctrine of the Trinity right, even in its most basic form.
+This doctrinal care is especially true if you have a global TV platform

 To clarify, all this quoted threefold expression means is that the three persons of the Trinity share the same essence as God, the same “Godness,” not that there are three Gods.